 - References Cited: List the references cited (including URLs, if available) in the Project Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
 Indicate whether or not Government-furnished facilities or equipment are proposed for use.
 If so, reference should be made to the original or present Government award under which the facilities or equipment items are now accountable.
 There is no form for this information. - Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
-If articles are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
-Extra items will not be reviewed. - Letters of Organizational Support: Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
+If publications are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
+Extra items will not be reviewed. - Letters of Organizational Support: Provide a letter (or letters, if applicable), signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
 Letters of support not requested in the Program Announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration (if applicable): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
-If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - Letters of Commitment (if applicable): If the proposed study involves use of an investigational drug, device, biologic, or similarly manufactured intervention, provide a letter of commitment from the collaborator or commercial entity who will be supplying the intervention indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested.
-Funds from this award may not be used to support costs associated with producing or obtaining the specified intervention from the manufacturer.
+If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - Letters of Commitment (if applicable): If the proposed study involves use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested.